 You can have your prescriptions filled at a network pharmacy.
 At the pharmacy, you will need to give the pharmacist your prescription and your Coordinated Care ID Card.
 If you need help finding a pharmacy near you, call us or check online.

-Coordinated Care members can get a 90 day supply with our preferred mail order pharmacy, Homescripts, or at any contracted pharmacy.
-If you have questions, contact Homescripts at 1-800-785-4197 or visit the Homescripts web site.
+Coordinated Care members can get a 90 day supply of certain maintenance medications with our preferred mail order pharmacy, CVS Caremark.
+Register or sign up at Caremark.com.
+If you have questions, contact CVS Caremark at 1-888-624-1139 or visit the CVS Caremark web site.

 The products listed on our Preferred Drug List (PDF) with the "MP" marker are maintenance medications.
 These treat long-term conditions or illnesses.
 Please reach out to us if you have questions about this.